 A template spreadsheet file which is duplicated into the output file and populated with data according to the defined mapping.
 The template can be any spreadsheet, typically containing the header, footer and data sections (one empty line to be replicated during writing).

-If looking for more tips, see Writing Techniques & Tips for Specific Use Cases.
-It is required that formats of the output file and the template file match.
-Usage of XLTX files is limited (see Notes and Limitations), rather than XLTX use XLSX files as templates.
+For more tips, see Writing Techniques & Tips for Specific Use Cases.
+Formats of the output file and the template file must match.
+Usage of XLTX files is limited (see Notes and Limitations), rather than XLTX, use XLSX files as templates.

 If this attribute is set to

 |Number file tag (default) | Key file tag|

 Fields of Partition lookup table whose values serve for naming output file(s).
 For more information, see Partitioning Output into Different Output Files.

 The name of a file unassigned records should be written into (if there are any).
 Unless specified, data records whose key values are not contained in Partition lookup table are discarded.
 For more information, see Partitioning Output into Different Output Files.

 In case partitioning into multiple output files is enabled, all output files are open at once.
 This could lead to an undesirable memory footprint for many output files (thousands).
 Moreover, for example unix-based OS usually have very strict limitation of number of simultaneously open files (1024) per process.
 In case you run into one of these limitations, consider to sort the data according to partition key using one of our standard sorting components and set this attribute to true.
 The partitioning algorithm does not need to keep open all output files, just the last one is open at one time.
 For more information, seePartitioning Output into Different Output Files.